Licensed Professional Counselor

 - Must have demonstrated skills in therapy/counseling and mediation including personal, couples, and group therapy; excellent administrative skills; excellent interpersonal skills; ability to work independently and with professional and clerical staff; motivated and self-directed.

-- Must have ability to work with a diverse population; ability to maintain confidentiality.
+- Ability to work with a diverse population; ability to maintain confidentiality.

-- Three years in a counseling position preferred
+- Three years of experience in a college/university setting required.

-- Licensure as a professional counselor or social worker
+- Licensure as a professional counselor or social worker; must maintain without lapse.